-How To Get From Pula To Zadar (& Zadar to Pula) In 2019
+How To Get From Pula To Zadar (& Zadar to Pula)

-When it comes to seeing as much of Croatia as possible, there’s some great news coming your way – it’s easy!
-Croatia has easy road links, as well as other transportation options available, so you can see even more of the country and experience its culture.
+When it comes to seeing as much of Croatia as possible, there’s some excellent news coming your way – it’s easy!
+Croatia has easy road links and other transportation options available, so you can see even more of the country and experience its culture.

 Ferry From Pula To Zadar

-Pula To Zadar By Car
+Pula To Zadar Drive

 Private Transfer From Zadar To Pula

-A private transfer from Pula to Zadar and reverse will pick you up from your hotel and take you directly to your destination, without having to go and find the bus station, or search for a car rental company.
+A private transfer from Pula to Zadar and reverse will pick you up from your hotel and take you directly to your destination without having to go and find the bus station or search for a car rental company.
 Easy!

 Catching The Pula To Zadar Bus

 You can easily catch the bus from Pula to Zadar and Zadar to Pula, which will take only seven hours.
 Three major companies run this route: Brioni Pula, Flix Bus, and Autotrans.
 They all run once daily.
 Check online for exact times, as these change from time to time.